-There is a set of logic gates that can be realized using inductively coupled circuits in one device structure.
-In Fig.9 we show possible "NOT" and "AND" gates.
-The simplest inverter is a delay line, where the time of signal propagation in the SWB between the input and output ports is adjusted to provide $\pi$ phase difference.
+Figure 9 we show possible "NOT" and "AND" gates.
+The simplest inverter is a delay line, where the time of signal propagation in the SWB between the input and output ports is adjusted to provide π phase difference.
 In this case the sign of output signal is always opposite to the input one.
 The "AND" gate can be realized in two possible ways: using the effect of spin wave superposition or the frequency conversion.
-As the amplitude of the inductive voltage scales with the number of signals coming in phase (see Fig.7, the parameters of the output circuit can be adjusted so the switching takes place only at twice the signal amplitude.
-In other words, the amplitude of a single signal (or two signals coming out of phase) is not sufficient to switch the output state from "low" to "high".
-The switching occurs only if two signals are coming in phase.
-The "OR" gate can be realize by analogy with the "AND" gate by adjusting the circuit parameters and circuit coupling synchronization.
-Another possible realization of the
+As the amplitude of the inductive voltage scales with the number of signals coming in phase, the parameters of the output circuit can be adjusted so the switching takes place only at twice the signal (or two signals coming out of phase) is not sufficient to switch the output state from "low" to "high."
+The switching occurs if and only if two signals are coming in